 If a creditor makes you bankrupt (also called a sequestration order), the bankruptcy period starts when we accept your Bankruptcy Form[?].
-You will need to complete a Bankruptcy Form using the Bankruptcy Online portal.
+You will need to complete a Bankruptcy Form using the Insolvency Services portal.
 Your 3 year period of bankruptcy will not start until the form has been accepted.

 In some cases, your trustee[?] may object to your bankruptcy ending.
 We call this an objection to discharge.
 Your bankruptcy could be extended for up to 8 years if you fail to: